jonathanpotts/Imaging/README.md

 * [Xamarin.Android](https://github.com/xamarin/xamarin-android) 8.0
 * [Universal Windows Platform](https://docs.microsoft.com/en-us/windows/uwp/index) 10.0.16299

-*Note*: Linux binaries are not included with the SkiaSharp NuGet package.
-However, they can be downloaded from the [SkiaSharp releases page](https://github.com/mono/SkiaSharp/releases).
-Make sure to get the binaries for the SkiaSharp version used by the version of this library being used.
+**Note**: Linux binaries are not included with the SkiaSharp NuGet package.
+However, they can be downloaded from the [SkiaSharp releases page](https://github.com/mono/SkiaSharp/releases). *The version of SkiaSharp currently being used is [1.59.3](https://github.com/mono/SkiaSharp/releases/tag/v1.59.3).*

 ## Example Usage